Why You Should Avoid Pay-for-Performance SEO

 Steer Clear of Shady SEO

 To see an example of the effect of shady SEO tactics, look at the graph below.
-A previous prospect of ours decided to work with a performance-based agency, and while they saw quick growth at first, a subsequent update dropped their keyword ranks to the lowest they’d been in two years.
+A previous prospect of ours decided to work with a performance-based agency.
+While they saw quick growth at first, a subsequent update dropped their keyword rankings to an all-time low.
+Those quick wins felt great in the short term, but ultimately, the prospect felt betrayed by the pay-on-results SEO company.

 pay per results seo